Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Introduction

 To avoid the necessity of diverging code paths, Trilinos leverages the Kokkos ecosystem\footnote{\url{https://kokkos.org}}~\cite{trott2021kokkos} to write performance portable code.
 The Kokkos ecosystem originated from the native Trilinos packages Kokkos~\cite{heroux2011toward} and Kokkos Kernels but split off a decade ago into a standalone project hosted and developed independently of Trilinos\footnote{https://github.com/kokkos}.
 Now, Trilinos provides snapshots of the two primary Kokkos subprojects (Core and Kernels) that reflect the latest release of Kokkos.
 Trilinos can also be built against version-compatible external installations of Kokkos --- a capability required for interoperability with other Kokkos-based libraries.

 Kokkos enables Trilinos developers to write single source implementations of their packages that perform well on all major HPC hardware architectures.
 Some of its design principles are also reflected in Trilinos API designs.
-In particular, the use of \texttt{execution} and \texttt{memory spaces} as parameters of data structures and algorithms is a common thread throughout Trilinos.
+In particular, the use of \texttt{execution spaces} (where does code run) and \texttt{memory spaces} (where does data reside) as parameters of data structures and algorithms is a common thread throughout Trilinos.
 This design characteristic enables Trilinos users to manage the heterogeneity of modern architectures and its impact on Trilinos data structures.